Published: December 16, 2021 Last Updated: December 01, 2022

 Having a kitchen that flows doesn't mean you need a stream running through it.
 Flow refers to the way people move through the kitchen.
 This includes everything from just walking in to get a drink from the fridge to preparing a full meal.
-You should be able to move freely through the kitchen from fridge to wash up to cook top without having to negotiate obstacles such as large island benches, bins or other people.
+You should be able to move freely through the kitchen from fridge to wash up to cooktop without having to negotiate obstacles such as large island benches, bins or other people.

-Obviously you need to work around existing doors and windows when planning your kitchen but don't think of them as obstructions.
+Obviously, you need to work around existing doors and windows when planning your kitchen but don't think of them as obstructions.
 Benefit from your windows, doing the washing up is not such a bad task when you can look out onto the garden, keep an eye on the kids outside or better still enjoy the view of the ocean (we can dream).
 Doors allow interaction with the rest of the house.
 If your doorway opens onto the dining or living area consider opening up the space by making this a focal point of the kitchen.

 Nothing can ruin a beautifully designed kitchen easier than a lack of or badly placed power points.
-Consider where you will use toasters, mixers, coffee machines and other day to day small appliances and include ample electrical outlets.
+Consider where you will use toasters, mixers, coffee machines and other day-to-day small appliances and include ample electrical outlets.

 Technology is creeping into our kitchens.
 Phones, tablets, laptops and games all seem to gravitate towards the kitchen when they need charging.
 Allocating a charging station away from wet or cooking areas will stop the cord web which can take over valuable bench space and power points.

 Take a look at your existing kitchen and cooking equipment.
-Tailoring cabinet space and drawers to fit odd shaped or bulky items such as blenders, large platters, baking trays and rubbish bins ensures you are making the most of all available space.
+Tailoring cabinet space and drawers to fit odd-shaped or bulky items such as blenders, large platters, baking trays and rubbish bins ensures you are making the most of all available space.
 Using a full shelf for one tray when a different cabinet configuration could mean you can fit multiple items in that space and stack trays upright or in a large drawer is just down to good planning.

 Our team is a great resource to use when planning your kitchen renovation.
-We know the in's and out's of kitchen design and can give some great advice on your space and how to use it best.
-Plus a huge range of idea's you probably haven't thought of.
+We know the ins and outs of kitchen design and can give some great advice on your space and how to use it best.
+Plus a huge range of ideas you probably haven't thought of.

-Give Haddon Kitchens a call for all your kitchen renovations Brisbane on 3204 0399 or complete our Quote Request and we can help your kitchen come to life.
+Give Haddon Kitchens a call for all your kitchen renovations in Brisbane on 3204 0399 or complete our Quote Request and we can help your kitchen come to life.